 Unfortunately, this is not the case in the US.
 High-profile restaurants, such as Old Homestead Steakhouse, Le Bernardin, and McCormick & Schmick’s has all been outed for erroneously claiming to serve Kobe beef.

-Until recently no Kobe beef was sold at retail in the US, and only eight restaurants in the whole country served it.
+Until recently, no genuine Kobe beef was sold at retail in the US, and only eight restaurants in the country served it.

 Wagyu is also not a perfect indicator of quality.